ipfs-inactive/pm-test-lab/notes-on-jauns-video.md

 ## The Core Components

 1. The Orchestrator
-  a.
-The orchestrator is the lab manager.
+  - The orchestrator is the lab manager.
-  b.
-We may be able to leverage Kubernetes to perform the heavy lifting
+  - We may be able to leverage Kubernetes to perform the heavy lifting
-  c.
-The Orchestrator will push jobs to the runners.
+  - The Orchestrator will push jobs to the runners.
-  d.
-The orchestrator will ship arbitrary processes to the runners.
+  - The orchestrator will ship arbitrary processes to the runners.
-  e.
-Kubernetes has cubelets.
+  - Kubernetes has cubelets.
 2. The runners.
-  a.
-The units that actually run the processes.
+  - The units that actually run the processes.
-  b.
-Could be implemented as Kubernetes containers.
+  - Could be implemented as Kubernetes containers.
-  c.
-Runners may run on the cloud and also on our own hardware.
+  - Runners may run on the cloud and also on our own hardware.
-  d.
-It's important to test on our own harder/network, this is what made Planet Lab successful.
+  - It's important to test on our own harder/network, this is what made Planet Lab successful.
-  e.
-Runners accept jobs from the Orchestrator
+  - Runners accept jobs from the Orchestrator
-  f.
-Runners must run arbitrary processes.
+  - Runners must run arbitrary processes.
-  g.
-We need to consider using VM's here.
+  - We need to consider using VM's here.
 VM's should make it much easier for the end user.
-  h.
-The VM could automate running the process of the Kubernetes container.
+  - The VM could automate running the process of the Kubernetes container.
-  i.
-So the runners are VM's, let's call them lablets.
+  - So the runners are VM's, let's call them lablets.

 ## The Orchestrator
 A Link to Juan Bennet's Awesome Orchestrator page goes hear.